Show the right search results

 Query rules apply to the classic search experience.
 They consist of conditions and associated actions.
 When a query meets the conditions in a query rule, the search system performs the actions specified in the rule.
 Query rules can be used to promote results to the top of the result list.Learn about managing query rules.

 Manage query suggestions

-Query spelling suggestions are words that appear below the search box as a user types a query.
+Query suggestions are words that appear below the search box as a user types a query.
 SharePoint automatically creates a query suggestion when you've clicked a search result for a query at least six times.
-You can also import your own lists of query suggestions to SharePoint.
-Learn more.
+In the classic search experience you can also import your own lists of query suggestions to SharePoint.
+Learn about managing query suggestions.

 Using query transforms

+Query transforms apply to the classic search experience.
 You can configure a query transform to replace properties of a query, such as the result source that the query will use to get search results, or the sort order that it will use when it displays search results.
-Understanding query transforms.
+Read Understanding query transforms to learn more.

 Manage result sources